keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/user-code.md

 You may notice that the `App` funciton appears to be cut off.
 This is intentional as the remainder of the code is all in this function and will be discussed in later sections.
 Full code can be found [here](user-code.md#full-code)
 :::

 When the page is loaded, the function `setup` is called and the URL is parsed for `contractId` and `privateKey`.
-These will be stored in their own respective state  variables (lines 40-45) for further use.
-Note that the URL is split by `/` and the index of `contractId` and `privateKey` are known.
+These will be stored in their own respective state  variables, `contractId` and `privKey` for further use.
+Note that the URL is split by first a `#` and then `/` and the index of `contractId` and `privateKey` are known.
 When adapting this code for your own app, you may need to change those index values accordingly.

 Once the URL has been parsed and the resulting values stored, `connectNear` is called.
 This function handles the NEAR connection, as well as the Keypom connection and the linkdrop URL.